rashminayakmdb/PowerApps/Readme.md

         Click Data API in the left navigation menu.
 On the following screen, select one or more clusters that you want to enable the API on from the dropdown menu and then click Enable the Data API.
 2. Create a Data API Key
         The Data API uses project-level API keys to manage access and prevent unauthorized requests.
 Every request must include a valid Data API key.A Data API key grants full read and write access every collection in a cluster and can access any enabled cluster in the project.
         Click Create API Key, enter a unique name for the new key, and then click Create API Key.
         You can now see and copy your new API key for the first and only time.
 Once you close the modal, Atlas will never expose the value again.
 3. Send a Data API Request
         You include your Data API key when you call action endpoints that read and write documents in MongoDB.

-## Using the Connector

-1. Make sure you've followed the pre-requisites.
-2. To use this connector, go to Power Automate and click Data on the left navigation page.
-Then, click Custom connectors.
-3. Wait for the page to load.
-Then, click +New custom connector.
-4. From the dropdown, select Import from GitHub.
-For Connector Type, choose Custom.
-For Branch, choose dev.
-For Connector, choose MongoDB DataApi.
-5. Click Continue.
-You will now be taken the the Custom Connector UI, which will populate the connector files, including the code file, into the UI.
-6. In Step 1: General, make sure to replace the "YourInstance" in the Host URL field with your own instance.
-You can learn more about this field here.

 ## Known Issues and Limitations
 Required.
 Include any known issues and limitations a user may encounter.